Satreas/Work-n-Test/README.md

 # Work-n-Test
-That's just an repository project for study practic, nothing special.
+That's just a project for study practic, nothing special.